Continued from 4. Pracclen Receives a Visitor.

 An uncertain pause.
 Then, “Well, I’ll be the Emperor’s uncle.
 Yeah, Julin Terch, in the flesh?”

 The two men embraced.
 Dorgio was a small man, coming up only just to Julin’s chest.
 They parted, and Dorgio examined Julin in the lamplight.
 “I haven’t seen you in what, nine years?”

-“Ten years?
+“Ten years, yeah?
 Well, please, come in for a moment.”

 Dorgio led the way.
 Julin limped along behind him.
 Beyond the blast doors, a second door led into a sparsely furnished shotgun apartment.